Abdulwasay551/future-store/DEPLOYMENT_GUIDE.md

 **Need Help?**
 - Check Vercel logs for specific error messages
-- Run the debug script locally
+- Run the test script locally
 - Test each endpoint individually
 - Verify all environment variables are set